ZFS: 2004–2010: Development at Sun Microsystems

 In 1987, AT&T Corporation and Sun announced that they were collaborating on a project to merge the most popular Unix variants on the market at that time: Berkeley Software Distribution, UNIX System V, and Xenix.
 This became Unix System V Release 4 (SVR4).
 The project was released under the name Solaris, which became the successor to SunOS 4 (although SunOS 4.1.x micro releases were retroactively named Solaris 1).

 ZFS was designed and implemented by a team at Sun led by Jeff Bonwick, Bill Moore, and Matthew Ahrens.
 It was announced on September 14, 2004, but development started in 2001.
 Source code for ZFS was integrated into the main trunk of Solaris development on October 31, 2005 and released for developers as part of build 27 of OpenSolaris on November 16, 2005.
 In June 2006, Sun announced that ZFS was included in the mainstream 6/06 update to Solaris 10.

 Solaris was originally developed as proprietary software, but Sun Microsystems was an early commercial proponent of open source software and in June 2005 released most of the Solaris codebase under the CDDL license and founded the OpenSolaris open-source project.
 In Solaris 10 6/06 ("U2"), Sun added the ZFS file system and frequently updated ZFS with new features during the next 5 years.
 ZFS was ported to Linux, Mac OS X (continued as MacZFS), and FreeBSD, under this open source license.

 The name at one point was said to stand for "Zettabyte File System", but by 2006, the name was no longer considered to be an abbreviation.
 A ZFS file system can store up to 256 quadrillion zettabytes (ZB).

 In September 2007, NetApp sued Sun, claiming that ZFS infringed some of NetApp's patents on Write Anywhere File Layout.
 Sun counter-sued in October the same year claiming the opposite.
 The lawsuits were ended in 2010 with an undisclosed settlement.

-2010–current: Development at Oracle, OpenZFS
+Since 2010: Development at Oracle, OpenZFS

 Ported versions of ZFS began to appear in 2005.
 After the Sun acquisition by Oracle in 2010, Oracle's version of ZFS became closed source, and the development of open-source versions proceeded independently, coordinated by OpenZFS from 2013.